chesun/chesun.github.io/research.md

 ### **Diversity in Schools: Immigrants and the Long-Run Outcomes of US-Born Students** <br><sup>(with Briana Ballis and Derek Rury) </sup>

+Awarded the Russell Sage Foundation Research Grant for the Race, Ethnicity, and Immigration Program in March 2023.

 ### **The Impact of School Quality on Postsecondary Success: Evidence in the Era of Common Core** <br><sup>(with Scott Carrell, Michal Kurlaender, Paco Martorell, and Matthew Naven)</sup>

 ### **Gender Stereotypes and Student Persistence in STEM Majors** <br><sup>(with Kalyani Chowdury and Derek Rury)</sup>